Rhetos/RestGenerator/Readme.md

 Generated web service (WebServiceHost) will automatically create HTTP and HTTPS REST-like endpoint/binding/behavior pairs if service endpoint/binding/behavior configuration is empty.

-If you need to override default behavior (i.e. enable only HTTPS), you can setup the service configuation on Web.config file:
+If you need to override default endpoint behavior (i.e. enable only HTTPS), you can setup the service configuation in Web.config file:

 1. Set the Rhetos build configuration option `RestGenerator.ServiceContractConfiguration` to `Config`, to force the service to read the custom configuration,